PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 [Figure 2.2](#fig2-2) shows the main entities in the secure bootchain sequence: the Soc Boot ROM, the Trusted Firmware (TF), OP-TEE, U-Boot and the Linux kernel:

 1. After the power is turned on, the Soc Boot ROM runs.
 This is the first-stage bootloader (BL1), which is programmed into the chip during manufacture.
-1. BL1 authenticates the second stage bootloader, which is Trusted Firmware for Cortex-A (TF-A).
+1. BL1 authenticates the second-stage bootloader, which is Trusted Firmware for Cortex-A (TF-A).
 TF-A supplies:
-    - The second stage bootloader BL2.
+    - The second-stage bootloader BL2.
-    - Part 1 of the third stage bootloader BL31.
+    - Part 1 of the third-stage bootloader BL31.
 1. BL31 runs OP-TEE, also called BL32.
-1. BL31 runs the normal world bootloader, U-Boot (referred to as BL33).
+1. BL31 runs the Normal world bootloader, U-Boot (referred to as BL33).
 1. U-Boot runs the Linux Kernel.

 ### <a name="section-2-2-1"></a> 2.2.1 AArch32 boot flow